minprog/programmeren-1/problems/measurements/index.md

   - For example, `reversed10000.txt` contains 10000 lines of numbers that are reversed from `10000`, while `random100000.txt` contains 100000 lines of numbers that are in random order.
 - To run the sorts on the text files, in the terminal, run `./[program_name] [text_file.txt]`.
   - For example, to sort `reversed10000.txt` with `sort1`, run `./sort1 reversed10000.txt`.
 - You may find it helpful to time your sorts.
-To do so, run `time ./[sort_file] [text_file.txt]`.
+    - On Ubuntu, run `time ./[sort_file] [text_file.txt]`.
+    - On Mac, run `command time -p ./[sort_file] [text_file.txt]`.
 - For example, you could run `time ./sort1 reversed10000.txt` to run `sort1` on 10,000 reversed numbers.
 At the end of your terminal's output, you can look at the `real` time to see how much time actually elapsed while running the program.
 - Record your answers in `answers.txt`, along with an explanation for each program, by filling in the blanks marked `TODO`.

 ## Walkthrough